 Veterinarians most often see cat hair loss due to an underlying allergy to flea saliva.
 If a cat with fleas is also allergic to the pest’s saliva (on top of the discomfort fleas normally cause), the cat may overgroom to the point of hair loss.
 Less commonly, hair loss is a symptom of mange in cats.
-Your cat may also have other allergies—dust, pollen, food, insect bites, or medications, to name a few—that cause itchiness, prompting him to overgroom in attempt to ease his symptoms.
+Your cat may also have other allergies—dust, pollen, food, insect bites, or medications, to name a few—that cause itchiness, prompting them to overgroom in an attempt to ease their symptoms.

 Cat overgrooming related to anxiety and stress